 For some reason, hole 1 starts away from all the parking lots.
 Most people start at either 2, 3, or 6, depending on where they park.
 There's a long walk from 5 to 6.

 Because of its age, the course seriously needs to be taken down and rebuilt.
 If they want to avoid conflict with the busy areas, they could probably reroute a good portion of the course through the area that's currently unused in the back part, by the woods.

 Late 2017 edit: due to more changes to the course, I'm downgrading my rating.
-This course has been gutted over the last few years; keep this in mind when reading reviews from 2015 or before.
+The course used to be a decent but not amazing place to come, but it's been changed over the last few years, and not for the better; keep this in mind when reading reviews from 2015 or before.

 1 of 1 people found this review helpful.